outcomesinsights/conceptql/doc/spec.md

 ### Except
-This node takes two sets of incoming streams, a left-hand stream and a right-hand stream.
-The node matches like-type streams between the left-hand and right-hand streams.
-The node removes any results in the left-hand stream if they appear in the right-hand stream.
-The node passes only results for the left-hand stream downstream.
-The node discards all results in the right-hand stream.
+This operator takes two sets of incoming streams, a left-hand stream and a right-hand stream.
+The operator matches like-type streams between the left-hand and right-hand streams.
+The operator removes any results in the left-hand stream if they appear in the right-hand stream.
+The operator passes only results for the left-hand stream downstream.
+The operator discards all results in the right-hand stream.
 For example:
 ```ConceptQL
 # All Conditions that are MI unless they are primary diagnoses
 {